cameron russell speaks out about changing the culture of the fashion industry

 “If we care about feminism or sustainability, or racial equality, or justice, we can start in our own industry and make a big difference.”

 “We’re talking about an industry where the main consumers of what we make are women.
-80% of this industry is made-up of women.
-So what we’re talking about is abuse of power, because we’re working in an industry where women and gender non-binary people are almost never in charge.
-So, if we care about feminism or sustainability, or racial equality, or justice, then we should start with the fashion industry.
+80% of this industry is women.
+So what we’re really talking about is abuse of power because we’re working in an industry where women and gender non-conforming people are almost never in charge.
+If we care about feminism or sustainability, or racial equality, or justice, we can start in our own industry and make a big difference.
+There are so many moments where you are vulnerable in a culture that is violent and misogynist and racist, and that vulnerability is going to be taken advantage of.

-As critical as I can be about fashion, I actually think we need a lot of the things that fashion has to move into the future.
+As totally critical as I can be about fashion, I actually think we need a lot of the things that fashion has to move into the future.
 We need culture, we need community, we need creativity, we need all of those things because they are going to be what replaces this rampant consumerism.
-I am not giving up on this industry.
+So, I am not giving up on this industry.
+And, even though, in many ways, it disappoints me, it has an enormous amount to offer when we are envisioning a sustainable future for everybody.

-So much of what is designed to make you feel powerless or to make you feel marginalised obscures the people that are making real change, and have made change.
+If you're feeling hopeless, find your community.
+So much of what is designed to make you feel powerless or to make you feel marginalized obscures histories and people that are making change, and have made change.
 So, be patient and look for your community, because finding it is transformative.”

 Photography Inez & Vinoodh